open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 ![Screenshot of TCPServer configuration in Bonsai](../../images/ephys-socket-tut/tcp-server-config.png)

-- **Address**: Use "localhost" if you are running Bonsai and the Open Ephys GUI on the same machine or the IP address of the machine running the GUI if not.
+- **Address**: Use "localhost" if you are running Bonsai and the Open Ephys GUI on the same machine.
+Use the IP address of the machine running the GUI if not.
 - **Name**: give the TCP server a unique name.
-We will use this name to provide later in the workflow to send data though the connections established by this server.
+This name is used later in the the workflow to specify to which server to send data.
 In this example, we have named them "SpikeServer" and "LfpServer".
 These names are arbitrary, but in our example they correspond to the kind of data they will transmit.
 - **Port**: choose a unique [port number](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).
 We will use this port number to establish the connection with the Open Ephys GUI.